-Before arriving in Montréal, I received an MA in Sociology from McMaster University and an HBSc in Psychology from the University of Toronto.
+Before arriving in New York, I completed a PhD in Sociology at McGill University, an MA in Sociology at McMaster University, and an HBSc in Psychology at the University of Toronto.

-As a researcher, I rely on a range of quantitative instruments and cross-national surveys to study social, political and cultural phenomena in comparative perspective.
+As a researcher, I rely on a range of quantitative and computational instruments to study social, political and cultural phenomena in comparative perspective.
 These phenomena include, but are not limited to, ethnic identification and cultural transmission among immigrants and the links between democracy, populism and nationalism in the modern world.
 My work has been funded by the Social Science and Humanities Research Council of Canada and has appeared in the American Sociological Review.